dp-os/gez/examples/docs/src/en/guide/start/environment.md

 ## Browser Compatibility

-The framework adopts a compatibility mode build by default to support a wider range of browsers.
-However, it's important to note that to achieve full browser compatibility support, you need to manually add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency.
+The framework is built in compatibility mode by default to support a wider range of browsers.
+However, to achieve full browser compatibility, you need to manually add the [es-module-shims](https://github.com/guybedford/es-module-shims) dependency.

 ### Compatibility Mode (Default)
 - 🌐 Chrome: >= 87